pngwen/wozmon-basic/readme.md

 directly, I used basic's INPUT command.
 This also greatly shortened the length of the resultant code.

-Compatability
+Compatibility
 =============
-This program is compatable with commodore 64, commodore 128, and commander x16.
+This program is compatible with commodore 64, commodore 128, and commander x16.
 It may be compatible with other BASIC dialects, especially those written by Microsoft, but I have only fully tested on these.
 I designed the program to be easily portable to other